 All forms on this page are informational only.
-You should contact Kelley Holmes as an initial step in setting up all internships.
+You should contact Kelley Phillips as an initial step in setting up all internships.
 This must be done at least 4 weeks prior to registration period for the semester in which you want to do the internship.
 Please be advised that many internships are competitive.
 You should plan your internship at least 1 full semester in advance of the time you which to start it.

 This course is for the purpose of providing a supervised field internship experience in a hospital, corporation, or private fitness facility.
 This course is required for the exercise science majors in the health fitness concentration.

 This class is offered for variable credit from 3 to 12 semester credits.
 The normal internship for the Health Fitness concentration is 6 credits.
 The student is required to complete the internship within the semester or summer session he/she enrolls.
 This course is for undergraduate credit only.
 Before a student can enroll in this course they must be an exercise science candidate, have a minimum of overall GPA of 2.5, and have successfully completed ESAT 3400, Exercise Physiology and ESAT 3420, Exercise Testing & Prescription.
 Grading for this class is S (satisfactory) or N (not satisfactory) only.
 You cannot register for nor participate in an internship if you are on Departmental Academic Probation.